‘We loved you, Ma’am’ – The nation’s papers react to the death of the Queen

 “Our grief is a hundred different emotions, all of them hard to grasp.”

-“Thank you”, is the message on the front of the Daily Mirror.
+“Thank you”, is the message on the front of the Daily Mirror, which in an editorial calls the Queen “one of the most remarkable ever to grace the pages of our history”.

+It continues: “For all the trials and tribulations we have lived through since she ascended the throne – the hardships, the wars, the downturns and the disappointments – we should always be thankful that we were witnesses to not just the country’s longest-serving monarch, but also one of its greatest.”

 The Financial Times carries tributes to the Queen from at home and abroad, including Prime Minister Liz Truss and US President Joe Biden.